scikit-sparse/scikit-sparse/doc/cholmod.rst

   constraints), or when many matrices with similar but non-identical columns must be factored.

-The most common use is probably for solving least squares problems.
+One common use is for solving least squares problems.

 Quickstart
 ----------